National Food Security Act, 2013: Chhattisgarh Food Security Act

 The Chhattisgarh Food Security Act, 2012 was enacted by the Government of Chhattisgarh.
 It was passed unopposed on 21 December 2012, by the State Assembly to ensure "access to adequate quantity of food and other requirements of good nutrition to the people of the State, at affordable prices, at all times to live a life of dignity."

 The Act divides households into four groups — Antodaya, Priority, General and Excluded households.

 The priority households will have monthly public distribution system (PDS) entitlement of 35 kg rice, wheat flour, pulses, gram and iodised salt at subsidised price.
 "The new act will make the acclaimed PDS more comprehensive.
 Nearly 90% of the provisions incorporated in the Act were already covered under the PDS", the then chief minister Raman Singh said.
 The new initiative will put a burden of crore on the state exchequer.
 The act will not cover those who are income tax payees, own over 4 hectares of irrigated or 8 hectares of non-irrigated land in non-scheduled areas and who are liable to pay property tax in urban areas.

 The Act benefits 4.2 million families living here.
-It will also cover families headed by a destitute, a widow or a differently abled person.
+It will also cover families headed by a destitute, a widow or a disabled person.
 It will also take care of poor, children living in hostels/ashrams, pregnant women as well as those hit by disaster.